matplotlib/matplotlib/doc/users/path_tutorial.rst

 ``STOP``       1 (ignored)                        A marker for the end of the entire path (currently not required and ignored)
 ``MOVETO``     1                                  Pick up the pen and move to the given vertex.
 ``LINETO``     1                                  Draw a line from the current position to the given vertex.
-``CURVE3``     2 (1 control point, 1 endpoint)    Draw a quadratic Bezier curve from the current position, with the given control point, to the given end point.
+``CURVE3``     2 (1 control point, 1 endpoint)    Draw a quadratic Bézier curve from the current position, with the given control point, to the given end point.
-``CURVE4``     3 (2 control points, 1 endpoint)   Draw a cubic Bezier curve from the current position, with the given control points, to the given end point.
+``CURVE4``     3 (2 control points, 1 endpoint)   Draw a cubic Bézier curve from the current position, with the given control points, to the given end point.
-``CLOSEPOLY``  1 (ignored)                        Draw a line segment to the start point of the current polyline.
+``CLOSEPOLY``  1 (point itself is ignored)        Draw a line segment to the start point of the current polyline.
 ============== =================================  ====================================================================================================================

 .. path-curves:

-Bezier example
+Bézier example
 ==============

-Some of the path components require multiple vertices to specify them: for example CURVE 3 is a `bezier
+Some of the path components require multiple vertices to specify them: for example CURVE 3 is a `bézier
 <http://en.wikipedia.org/wiki/B%C3%A9zier_curve>`_ curve with one
 control point and one end point, and CURVE4 has three vertices for the two control points and the end point.
-The example below shows a CURVE4 Bezier spline -- the bezier curve will be contained in the convex hul of the start point, the two control points, and the end point
+The example below shows a CURVE4 Bézier spline -- the bézier curve will be contained in the convex hul of the start point, the two control points, and the end point